SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 helpcontent:
 - label: retention-rules
   title: Retention rules
   content: "Retention rules gives you control on how long data is stored in your account.
 By default, all historical data is deleted after 60 days (configurable in the system settings).
-You might however want to store measurements for 90 days for example, but delete alarms already after 10 days.
+You can however store measurements for 90 days for example, but delete alarms already after 10 days.

   See also *Administration > Managing data* in the *User guide*."